d99kris/nmail/README.md

     pass=
     prefetch_level=2
     save_pass=1
+    sent=Sent
     smtp_host=smtp.example.com
     smtp_port=465
     trash=Trash
     user=example@example.com
     verbose_logging=0

+### pass

 The field `pass` shall be left empty.
 The next time nmail is started it will prompt for password.
 If having configured nmail to save the password `save_pass=1` the field `pass` will be automatically populated with the password encrypted (refer to Security section below for details).

+### client_store_sent

+The field `client_store_sent` indicates whether nmail shall upload sent emails to configured `sent` folder.
+Many email service providers (gmail, outlook, etc) do this on server side, so this should only be enabled if emails sent using nmail do not automatically gets stored in the sent folder.

 Multiple Email Accounts